healthykitchen101/healthykitchen101.com/toaster-ovens/reviews/ninja/ninja-foodi-xl-pro-air.md

 Introduced in 2020, the Ninja DT201 Foodi XL Pro Air Oven is currently the #5 best seller in convection oven on Amazon, with nearly 11 thousand ratings (over 80% 5-star).
 There’s another model that shows the current internal temperature of the oven and has an incorporated meat thermometer.

-The machines are products of the long-accredited SharkNinja Operating LLC.
-They are America’s #1 brand in small kitchen appliances according to the NPD Group/Retail Tracking Service based on brand-level dollar sales from 2020 to 2022.
-The brand specializes in kitchenware from countertop appliances like juicers, waffle makers, grills, to cookware and cutlery.

 Performance: Outstanding for Large Servings
 -------------------------------------------